calendar42/Calendar42-documentation/rest-api/authentication.md

 **Authorization**

-Server Tokens give access to the data through the relationships the user has to services, calendars and events, the user needs to be active
+  Server Tokens give access to the data through the relationships the user has to services, calendars and events.
-Server Tokens should not be shared or embedded in web-apps

-It should be added in the `Authorization` HTTP header under the `ActionToken` tag.
+The Token needs to be added in the `Authorization` HTTP header under the `ActionToken` tag.
 E.g:

 `'Authorization': 'ActionToken 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b'`

+To use this type of token the user **needs** to be **active**.

+Server Tokens should **not** be shared or embedded in web-apps.

 ## oAuth